29next/intro-bootstrap/README.md

 ntk init -n <theme name> -s <store url> -a <api key>
 ```

+> :question:  A guide for creating the required API Key can be found on our [developer docs site](https://developers.29next.com/themes/theme-kit/#generate-an-api-key)

 4. Push Theme to Store

 ```
 ntk push
 ```

 > :question: After you have initialized the theme, `ntk` will automatically create a config.yml file so you dont need to pass your store url, api key, and theme id parameters.
 This file contains your api key so keep it safe and secure.

 5. Customise & Preview Theme Changes